SiweiMa/Ames-House-Prices-Multiple-Linear-Regression-Project-in-Python/README.md

 # Conclusion

-Based on our model trained on the Ames, Iowa housing prices data, we find that numeric features such as `OverallQual`, `OverallCond`, `GrLivArea`, `GarageCars` etc. have positive influence on sales price.
-The categorical features such as `NridgHt` in `Neighborhood`, `BrkFace` in `Exterior1st` etc. have positive influence on sales price.
-In contrast, the categorical features such as no `CentralAir`, commerial zoning classification (C) in `MSZoning` etc. have negative influence on sales price.
-See notebook for more details.
+Based on our model trained on the Ames, Iowa housing prices data, we find that numeric features such as `OverallQual`, `OverallCond`, `GrLivArea`, `GarageCars` etc. have a positive influence on the sales price.
+The categorical features such as `NridgHt` in `Neighborhood`, `BrkFace` in `Exterior1st` etc. have a positive influence on the sales price.
+In contrast, the categorical features such as no `CentralAir`, commercial zoning classification (C) in `MSZoning` etc. have a negative influence on the sales price.
+See the notebook for more details.

-The predicted R-squared is 0.928 and regular R-squared is 0.934.
-Since there is only a minor discrepancy between predicted R-squared and regular R-sqular, it seems that we did not overfit the model.
+The predicted R-squared is 0.928 and the regular R-squared is 0.934.
+Since there is only a minor discrepancy between predicted R-squared and regular R-squared, it seems that we did not have a severe overfitting issue in the model.

 # Prediction

-The final model was then tested on unseed data and submitted to Kaggle to be evalued by RMSE.
+The final model was then tested on unseen data and submitted to Kaggle to be evaluated by RMSE.
 The RMSE is 0.13637.